CEDS-Collaborative-Exchange/CEDS-SHACL-Generator/README.md

 # Overarching Process
 # Overview
-This document serves as an entry point to users tasked with the creation of SHACL documents for the purpose of supporting CEPI data collection.
+This document serves as an entry point to users tasked with the creation of SHACL documents for the purpose of supporting agency data collection.
 This includes identifying the inputs, the outputs and the means for translating between the two.
 Additionally, an abbreviated background overview of major concepts is also provided.

 # Workflow
 As shown below, the path to generating SHACL file(s) that will ensure data are collected in a consistent and accurate manner requires several steps.